How You Can Feel Safe That Everything Is Being Done To Protect You:

 - We accept cash, check or money order.

-- We offer monthly payment schedules through three (3) outside lenders.
-These can include interest free 12 month options or extended payment plans up to 60 months.
+- We offer monthly payments through an outside lender.
+These can include an interest free 6 month option or extended payment plans up to 60 months.
 You can have us apply on your behalf, visit the following websites or call toll free for the following information.

 - Care Credit:Visit